hsteven-archive/sign_lang/readme.md

 ## Debug

-- If see the error `no display name and no $DISPLAY environment variable`, please use this commands in your shell.
+- If you see the error that `no display name and no $DISPLAY environment variable`, please use this commands in your shell.

 ```shell